RuiQiHuang1832/next-starter-ben/README.md

-# Next Starter – Ben
+# Next Starter – Template

 A lightweight starter template for building apps.
 Designed to be a clean foundation for new projects.